The-Jedi-501/Matrix-Media/README.md

 - **Waveshare 64×64 panel**: two of four horizontal bands render dark/wrong despite correct E-pin wiring and multiple driver/scan config attempts.
 Draft GitHub issue prepared for the library maintainer.
 Currently running the demo on the old 32-tall panel instead.
 - **Old 32-tall panel**: developed a stuck-green bottom half, likely from physical disturbance of the G2 line during connector handling.
 - **`pc-client/` cleanup**: a few loose scratch files (`Notes.py`, `IDK.py`, etc.) still need to be folded in or removed.
-- **`POS:` tag desync**: known parser bug from colons in timedelta strings — root cause identified, fix not yet applied.
+- **`POS:` tag desync**: known parser bug from colons in timedelta strings root cause identified, fix not yet applied.

 ## Roadmap

+- [] Upscaling to a 64x64 and troubleshooting
 - [ ] Integrate clock screen into main firmware
 - [ ] Static background image screen (local file, reusing the `ART:` pipeline)
 - [ ] 74HC595 shift register for LED mode indicators